grappa-py/grappa/README.rst

 ------

 ``grappa`` is considered **stable** software, however it's not mature, widely used software.
-New features may be added from time to time or annoying bugs may be still experienced.
+New features may be added from time to time or minor bugs may be experienced.

 Community contributions and bug reports are very welcome.